Flying Freehold Mortgages Explained

 Yes.
 These types of properties potentially present some legal issues as, in theory, the owners of the neighbouring property may refuse access for repair work or fail to maintain their part of the building.

-This concerns some lenders even though, in reality, problems rarely arise as this would only occur if one party is happy to put their own property at risk of structural problems.
+This concerns some lenders even though, in reality, problems rarely arise.
+This would only occur if one party is happy to put their own property at risk of structural problems.

-So, the good news is most lenders will accept mortgages on flying freehold properties.
-Typically, these are dealt with on a case-by-case basis according to the property in question.
+The good news is that most lenders will accept mortgages on non-standard constructions such as flying freehold properties.
+Typically, these are dealt with on a case-by-case basis, depending on the property in question.

-Some providers put a maximum limit of the amount of total floor space taken up by the ‘flying’ element of the property (typically 10%, 20% or 25%).
-But there are plenty of lenders, including some mainstream ones, that have no maximum.
+Some providers put a maximum limit on the total floor space taken up by the ‘flying’ element of the property (typically 10%, 20% or 25%).
+But plenty of lenders, including some mainstream ones, have no maximum.

-On the flip side, however, there are a handful of lenders who will not lend on a flying freehold property at all.
-This is where an experienced broker can be most useful by identifying the right lenders who can help.
+On the flip side, however, a handful of lenders will not lend on a flying freehold property at all.
+An experienced broker can be most useful in identifying the right lenders who can help.

 Things to consider before you apply

-There’s no reason why you shouldn’t buy a house with a flying freehold, but here are some key points to consider before you apply for a mortgage.
+There’s no reason you shouldn’t buy a house with a flying freehold, but here are some key points to consider before applying for a mortgage.

 Covenants

-Some will want to look closely at the exact wording of the title deeds on the property to satisfy themselves that the flying freehold element has been documented correctly.
+Some will want to examine the exact wording of the property’s title deeds to satisfy themselves that the flying freehold element has been documented correctly.

-They may also want to check if there are appropriate covenants in place that provide the necessary access rights if and when repair or maintenance works are needed.
-This typically includes a condition preventing your neighbour from carrying out any works that might impact the structural integrity of your property.
+They may also want to check if appropriate covenants are in place that provide the necessary access rights if and when repair or maintenance works are needed.
+This typically includes a condition preventing your neighbour from carrying out any work that might impact the structural integrity of your property.

-It’s worth noting that any such covenant is made between the two individuals and not the properties.
-This means that you will need to agree or arrange a covenant with your neighbour-to-be before completion as any existing covenant will be nullified once the sale goes through.
+It’s worth noting that any such covenant is made between the two individuals, not the properties.
+This means you must agree or arrange a covenant with your neighbour-to-be before completion, as any existing covenant will be nullified once the sale goes through.

-The Law Commission asked for the legislation around covenants to be assessed and updated in 2011 but, to date, this process has not borne fruit.
+The Law Commission asked for the legislation regarding covenants to be assessed and updated in 2011, but this process has not yet yielded results.

-The Neighbouring Land Act 2002 gives property owners the right to access a neighbours’ property to carry out repairs to their own property.
-However, this would not protect you in the event that it is your neighbours’ home that needs to be repaired to prevent yours from suffering.
+The Neighbouring Land Act 1992 gives property owners the right to access a neighbour’s property to repair their property.
+However, this would not protect you if your neighbours’ home needs to be repaired to prevent yours from suffering.

 Indemnity insurance

-Additionally, lenders will usually require you to take out flying freehold indemnity insurance.
+Also, lenders usually require you to take out flying freehold indemnity insurance.
 This is essential for you and the lender as it covers you for legal expenses and repair costs should the flying freehold be found to have faults.
-It usually costs between £100 – £200 and is a one-off payment that covers the term of the mortgage.
+It usually costs between £100 – £200 and is a one-off payment that covers the mortgage term.

 We're so confident in our service, we guarantee it.